 Catapano was born in St. Louis Missouri.
 She attended UNC - Wilmington for two years before transferring to UNC - Charlotte where she graduated with a BFA in Fine Art, Ceramics in 2012.
 She received her MFA in Ceramics from Edinboro University of Pennsylvania in 2018.
 She currently lives and works in Helena Montana.

-View Sara Catapano's 2018 BoxHeart Exhibition, Ephemeral, on Artsy!
+View images from Catapano's 2018 BoxHeart Exhibition, Ephemeral.